simon-bourne/rust-bandit-lang/doc/Language.md

     with MyTrait container
 ```

-### Constructors

-TODO: Constructors are like normal functions in a parameterized module.
-Remove the `Self` keyword and define constructors in parameterized modules.

 ## Dot Notation

 There's no special dot notation. `.` is just an operator.
 Operators lookup their 2nd argument additionally in the module of the 1st arguments type.